jquery-backstretch/jquery-backstretch/README.md

 Resume a paused slideshow.

+### cacheNext()

+Force the next image to be loaded.
+Useful for when lazyload option is true.

+### cachePrev()

+Force the previous image to be loaded.
+Useful for when lazyload option is true.

 ### destroy(preserveBackground)

 Destroy the Backstretch instance.
 Optionally, you can pass in a Boolean parameter, preserveBackground, to determine whether or not you'd like to keep the current image stretched as the background image.